markbastian/clj-cloud-playground/doc/ElasticBeanstalk.md

  1. Add the files to be archived as a :zip entry in your project file, like so: `:zip ["target/clj-cloud-playground-0.1.0-SNAPSHOT-standalone.jar"]`.
  1. Create the archive with `lein with-profile +ebs-java zip`.
  1. Deploy the application with `lein with-profile +ebs-java dockerstalk deploy development target/clj-cloud-playground-0.1.0-SNAPSHOT.zip`.

+### Connecting a REPL
+There are two ways to connect a REPL to your deployed Java jar, via port forwarding with SSH or by opening a port.

+#### REPL with SSH (Recommended)
+This method is both more secure and easier than opening a port and connecting via TCP.

+To connect with ssh:
+  1. Run `eb ssh` and follow the directions to set up ssh tunneling on your instance.
+This will require a restart of your instance.

+Once you've got ssh setup, choose one of the following two methods to connect your REPL:

+  1. Connect with `eb ssh`
+      1. Using your ssh key (e.g. ebs.pem), simply run `eb ssh --custom 'ssh -i ~/.ssh/ebs.pem -L 3001:localhost:3001'`
+  1. Connect with ssh
+      1. Get the ssh connect command from the EC2 terminal.
+It will be something along the lines of `ssh -i "mykey.pem" ec2-user@my-instance.amazonaws.com`
+      1. Append the following to enable port forwarding to your instance `-L 3001:localhost:3001`, where 3001 is your nREPL port.
+      1. The complete command will be something along the lines of `ssh -i "mykey.pem" ec2-user@my-instance.amazonaws.com -L 3001:localhost:3001`
+      1. You can now connect an nREPL client to `localhost:3001`.

+#### REPL with TCP
+This will open a port that you can connect to directly.
+However, if you set your connection to be from your IP only it will also open your REPL to connections from anyone else sharing your public IP.

 To connect a REPL with TCP (potentially less secure):
  1. Go to the EC2 Dashboard and located your instance
  1. Select the instance